SethSterling22/SethSterling22/README.md

 - 💬 Ask me about Containers and Servers
 - 📫 How to reach me: xeb03sterling@protonmail.com
-- ⚡ Fun fact: I don't like to use GitHub :D
+- ⚡ Fun fact: I didn't like to use GitHub :D

 <p align="left">